omthemadlad/ZoneSecure-VPC/README.md

-# ResilientVPC: Multi-Zone Deployment with Load Balancer and NAT Gateway
+# ZoneSecure VPC: Multi-Zone Deployment with Load Balancer and NAT Gateway

 ## Project Description

-**ResilientVPC** is a comprehensive project aimed at creating a robust Virtual Private Cloud (VPC) infrastructure tailored for production environments.
+**ZoneSecure VPC** is a comprehensive project aimed at creating a robust Virtual Private Cloud (VPC) infrastructure tailored for production environments.
 This project focuses on enhancing resiliency, security, and scalability through strategic deployment methodologies.

 ## Key Features